Top 10 Hikes in Maui

 #10 Halemauu Trail, Haleakala Crater, 10 miles

 The Halemauu Trail in Haleakala starts from the west side of the crater summit down switchbacks towards the crater floor, and finally towards the east end of Haleakala Crater.
 The beginning part of this hike is pretty calm, as it travels through level-ish areas where hikers can experience an ever-changing volcanic eco-zone with loose lava rock and native shrubs.
-The switchbacks travel down through an approximate 1,500 foot long cliff area.
+The switchbacks travel down through an approximately 1,500-foot long cliff area.
 From here, hikers will be pleased that they chose to wear sturdy and comfortable shoes as they marvel in views of the Koolau Gap leading all the way to the Pacific Ocean.

 The Halemauu Trail travels 4 miles further through the crater floor, finally reaching the Holua Cabin at 7,000 feet.
 Hikers can then choose to continue across the crater floor for another 6 miles to the Paliku Cabin.
 Camping in Haleakala is a truly amazing life experience for all who bare witness to its magic!
 The best way is to go in style and plan ahead by booking cabins.
 By doing this, avid hikers can make the most of their experience in the crater by resting up every evening for the next day and long stretch of Haleakala’s Crater.
-Fees are associated at the Haleakala Visitors Center pending all activities.
+Fees are associated with the Haleakala Visitors Center pending all activities.

 For more information, please visit Halemauu Trail on Maui online.

 Mahalo for reading Pride of Maui’s Top 10 Hikes in Maui!
-Maui offers an abundance of hiking adventures for all levels, and we hope that this information is not only useful, but helps you determine what will be best hike for your vacation in Maui.
+Maui offers an abundance of hiking adventures for all levels, and we hope that this information is not only useful but helps you determine what will be the best hike for your vacation in Maui.
 What hike have you always wanted to do on Maui?
 Let us know in the comments below!